 What happens when you experience rejection?
 Do you just quit or do you step up and keep pushing through?
 Does rejection help make you a better version of yourself?
-Does rejection make you assess what it is in your life that lead to that moment of rejection?
-Perhaps your manuscript was rejected.
+Does refusal make you assess what it is in your life that leads to that moment of rejection?
+Perhaps your manuscript was turned down.
 Maybe you didn’t make the band, choir, or team at school.
 Perhaps someone said that you impressed them, but they decided to “go in a different direction.”

 What then?
 What is your next move?
 Are you going to work harder?
 Are you going to practice more?
 Should you devote more time to training and at the gym to perfect your craft that much more?